iokiwi/openstack-mfa-helper/README.md

 When we run os-mfa, it will check our `clouds.yaml` file for a long term profile called `<OS_CLOUD>-long-term`.
 E.g. `catalystcloud-long-term`.

-If a long term config does not exist, os-mfa will try to create a default long term config for us based on the original config and sanitised of sensitive values.
+If a long term config does not exist, os-mfa will try to create a default long term config for us based on the original config and sanitized of sensitive values.

 Once os-mfa finds (or creates) the Long Term Config os-mfa will then:

  1. Read the project information from the long term config `<OS_CLOUD>-long-term`
  2. Prompt for your secret credentials (password, MFA code)
- 3. Swap your credentials (username, password and MFA code) for an authorised token
+ 3. Swap your credentials (username, password and MFA code) for an authorized token
  4. Create/update a token based Ephemeral configuration in your `clouds.yaml` named `<OS_CLOUD>`

 ## TODO:

  * TBH I am probably going to port this back to python
- * Alert if not clouds.yaml found
+ * Alert if no clouds.yaml found
  * Better error message if OS_CLOUD not set
- * Non interactve mode
+ * Non-interactive mode
- * Sanitize --long-term config better.
+ * Sanitize long-term config better
  * Store and check expiry of token
-    * Only reauthenticate if token is not valid.
+    * Only reauthenticate if token is not valid
-    * -f, --force cli option to force reauthentication
+    * -f, --force cli option to force authentication